Easy Perennials That Anyone Can Grow

 Lavender-blue Monch aster (Aster x frikartii) kicks in at the June peak of perennial bloom, much earlier than many asters, and keeps going through the first fall frosts.
 Hardy geranium Rozanne, whose intense blue will make your jaw drop, blooms the same way.
 Both are hardy to Zone 5.

-Easy Care Perennials for Pollinators
+Easy Care Sedums for Pollinators

 Sedums draw butterflies and bees to their summer flowers.
 Made for hot, dry places, sedums store water in their leaves.
 Waterlogged soil is a death knell, but they’ll do fine in average conditions, as long as they get plenty of sun.
 They’re perfect for hillside niches among rocks, in gravel or sandy soils, atop walls or along a sidewalk.
 Hardiness varies, so check the tag.